 Herein lies the trouble with genius ideas…they’d probably be great ideas, if the world was inhabited by geniuses.

-But the majority of humanity is average or below average intelligence, and so we have a bit of a problem. 😎
+But true geniuses make up just 0.1% of humanity, while the majority of humans (~84%) are just average or below average intelligence, so we have a bit of a problem. 😎

 The ideas are great in theory, because the theory comes from a highly intelligent mind that navigates the world with that intelligence…but they often aren’t so great in practice, because most of humanity does not operate at the intellectual level necessary to make it work.